Faculty and Staff

 Linda, born and raised in Maryland, attended Washington Bible College where she earned her B.A. in Education.
 After graduation, Linda was a Kindergarten teacher until the birth of her son.
 Rejoining the work force in 1988, she was offered a position as a Children’s Library Associate for Prince Georges County, Maryland, where she enjoyed planning story times for local schools until the birth of her daughter in 1991.
 After raising her daughter, Linda became the office manager for a computer company for six years but was anxious to return to work in an academic environment.
 From 2002-2013, she worked as an administrative assistant for the Speech-Language Department of The Lab School of Washington.

-Linda enjoys spending time with her two grown children, Tim and Rachel, and she is very active in her church.
+Linda enjoys traveling to the West Coast to spend time with her two grown children and their spouses.
 On the weekends, Linda loves to dog sit and discover walking trails, and can often be found her with her nose in a good book.

 Jacqueline Gibson-Barrow grew up in Barbados, where she studied accounting, and moved to the United States in 1985.
 She received her childcare certification from Montgomery College.
 Before joining Aidan, she worked as a nanny for eight years.
 She also works at the Arcola Health and Rehab Center (Nursing Home) part time.
 Jackie is a member of the Barbados National Association and is always ready to volunteer.